About The Arts Partnership

 Anna Johnson*

-Anna is a Native American artist who seeks to bridge the gap between the world she lives in and the culture she came from.
+Anna Johnson* is a Native American artist who seeks to bridge the gap between the world she lives in and the culture she came from.
 She serves on the City of Fargo’s Arts & Culture Commission and on the board of Stonewall Sports, a LGBTQ+ sports group.
 She is also a tandem truck driver at Aggregate Industries.
 Originally from Bismarck, Johnson is an enrolled member of the Turtle Mountain Band of Chippewa Indians and has lived most of her life in North Dakota.
 She received her BFA in printmaking and drawing from NDSU and has been creating and exhibiting art in Fargo – and across the state – ever since.

 Scott Seiler*, Treasurer

-Scott is a Marketing Manager for Razor Tracking, the founder of Seiler & Company Marketing and a fine art photographer.
-He began his professional career as a broadcast journalist at WDAY-TV in Fargo and transitioned into marketing.
+Scott Seiler*, Vice-Chair and Treasurer, is a Marketing Manager for Razor Tracking, the founder of Seiler & Company Marketing and a fine art photographer.
+He began his professional career as a broadcast journalist at WDAY-TV in Fargo and transition into marketing.
 He has more than 30 years of experience, most recently working for Sanford Health and as a consultant.
 His photography has been exhibited widely throughout the Midwest and he was recently the featured artist at the ND State Capitol.
 Seiler is board president and a premier artist member of Gallery 4.
 He previously served as a board member of the FM Visual Artists.
 Given that he has one foot in the business sector and one foot in the arts sector, he has a keen focus on helping businesses and communities engage with the arts.

 Jillain Veil-Ehnert*, Secretary

 Jillain Veil-Ehnert*, Secretary, is Director of Foundation Relations and Research Grants at Concordia College.
 Previously she worked as the Grants Manager at Trollwood Performing Arts School.
-Jillian's community service currently includes serving on the boards of the Grant Professionals Certificate Institution and the Cass County Electric Cooperative Foundation.
+Veil-Ehnert’s community service currently includes serving on the boards of the Grant Professionals Certificate Institution and the Cass County Electric Cooperative Foundation.
 She previously served on the boards of the Fargo-Moorhead Choral Artists and FM Ballet.
-Jillian anticipates receiving her EdD in 2024 from the University of North Dakota; she has an MA in Higher Education from North Dakota State University and a BA from Concordia College.
+Veil-Ehnert anticipates receiving her EdD in 2024 from the University of North Dakota; she has an MA in Higher Education from North Dakota State University and a BA from Concordia College.

 * Denotes a Primary Arts Partner, either as an individual artist or as a representative of an organizational Partner.